Xiaojing-Tan/MF2103-VT23-Project/README.md

 1. Sample the encoder, calculate the control signal, and apply it
 2. Toggle the direction of the reference
 > Which thread should be assigned with a higher priority?
-The answer might be a little counterintuitive at first… Why?
+The answer might be a little counterintuitive at first...
+Why?

 The “main” thread will be defined by the Application Loop, which is empty for this task.